GabaCorreaSB/Password-Manager-Gaba-CLI/README.md

 # ==========================================================================
-# PROJECT WILL BE CHANGING !!
+# PROJECT WILL BE CHANGED !!
 # ==========================================================================
 # Password-Manager-Gaba
 First project in python that utilize different type of tecnologies and languages, with integration between them.
 This is the my first complicated project.